 What do you want to do with your treadmill?
 And be specific:

 High-Volume Running: If you’re logging upward of 20 miles or more a week on a treadmill, you need a machine that performs.
 Look for a motor of at least 3.0 continuous horsepower and a running deck that’s 60 inches long.

-Jogging: So, you want to take the treadmill for a spin a few times a week?
+Jogging: So, you want to take the treadmill for a run a few times a week?
 You can look for a motor in the 1.75-2.5 horsepower range, as a more powerful motor will cost you more.
 Odds are you worry about your joints, so you might seek a cushioned deck.

-Walking: Walkers have some freedom when it comes to treadmills, because you can walk on anything.
+Walking: Walkers have some freedom when it comes to treadmills because you can walk on anything.
 If you want to save money, you can opt for small motors (1.75 horsepower or less) and a short and narrow running surface (smaller than 55 inches long and 20 inches wide).

 You know you want to run, but what kind of running matters to you?
 Consider the following options to enhance your training: